-6 Implications of the Recommendations
+6. Implications of the Recommendations

-6.1 Legal Implications
+6.1.
+Legal Implications

-- 6.1.1 The Planning and Planning and Compulsory Purchase Act 2004 (as amended) and the Town and Country Planning (Local Development) (England) Regulations 2012 provide the statutory Framework for the preparation and adoption of SPDs.
-These include the requirements in Section 19 of the 2004 Act and various requirements in the 2012 Regulations including in Regulations 11 to 16, which apply, exclusively to producing SPDs. - 6.1.2 Amongst other things, these require a SPD to contain a reasoned justification of the policies within it and for it not to conflict with adopted development plan policies. - 6.1.3 The National Planning Policy Framework and the associated Planning Practice Guidance also set out national policy about the circumstances in which SPDs should be prepared. - 6.1.4 Supplementary Planning Documents provide more detailed guidance on how adopted local plan policies should be applied.
+6.1.1 The Planning and Compulsory Purchase Act 2004 (as amended) and the Town and Country Planning (Local Development) (England) Regulations 2012 provide the statutory Framework governing the preparation and adoption of SPDs.
+These include the requirements in Section 19 of the 2004 Act and various requirements in the 2012 Regulations including in Regulations 11 to 16 that apply exclusively to producing SPDs.

+- 6.1.2 Amongst other things, these require a SPD to contain a reasoned justification of the policies within it and for it not to conflict with adopted development plan policies. - 6.1.3 The National Planning Policy Framework and the associated Planning Practice Guidance also set out national policy about the circumstances in which SPDs should be prepared. - 6.1.4 Supplementary Planning Document(s) provide more detailed guidance on how adopted local plan policies should be applied.
 They can be used to provide further guidance for development on specific sites, or on particular issues, such as design.
-Supplementary planning documents are capable of being a material consideration in planning decisions but are not part of the development plan. - 6.1.5 The process for preparing Supplementary Planning Document(s) is similar in many respects to that of a Local Plan document.
+Supplementary Planning Document(s) are capable of being a material consideration in planning decisions but are not part of the development plan. - 6.1.5 The process for preparing a SPD is similar in many respects to that of a Local Plan document.
 However, they are not subject to independent examination by the Planning Inspectorate.
-There are a number of stages in their production:

-- Publish the initial draft SPD for six weeks public consultation. - Consider feedback received and make any changes necessary - Publish the final SPD with the consultation statement setting out who has been consulted in its preparation, the main issues raised in feedback and how these issues have been addressed in the final SPD. - 6.1.6 Having considered representations, the SPD may then be adopted.
+There are a number of stages in their production: - Publish the initial draft SPD for six weeks public consultation. - Consider feedback received and make any changes necessary. - Publish the final SPD along with a consultation statement setting out who has been consulted in its preparation, the main issues raised in feedback and how those issues been addressed in the final draft SPD. - 6.1.6 Having considered representations, the SPD may then be adopted.
 Following adoption it must be published and made available along with an adoption statement in line with the 2012 Regulations.
 There is no legal requirement for SPDs to be accompanied by Sustainability Appraisal, and this is reinforced in national planning guidance.
 However, "in exceptional circumstances" there may be a requirement for SPDs to be subject to Strategic Environmental Assessment (SEA) where it is considered likely that they may have a significant effect on the environment that has not already been assessed within the SEA of the Local Plan.
-A screening assessment has been undertaken and consulted upon in the development of the SPD which has determined that a SEA is not required. - 6.1.7 The final proposed changes to the BLDF are limited in their extent and do not give rise to the need to revisit the SEA (or Habitats Regulations Assessment) screening
+A screening assessment has been undertaken and consulted upon in the development of the SPD which has determined that a SEA (or an appropriate assessment under the Habitats Regulations) is not required. - 6.1.7 The final proposed changes to the framework are limited in their extent and do not give rise to the need to revisit the SEA (or Habitats Regulations Assessment) screening.